VirtusLab/infrastructure-as-types/README.md

 - At least medium Scala knowledge level
 - Basic Cloud/Kubernetes skills

-In current stage, we encourage only experimental usage.
+In **current stage**, we encourage only **experimental** usage.

 ## The Problem
-With trends of moving complexity of non-functional requirements out of the application code, and creating smaller and smaller micro or even nano-services, we need tools to tackle the old and new complexity.
+With trends of moving complexity of non-functional requirements out of the application code, and creating smaller and smaller micro or even nano-services (?), we need tools to tackle the old and new complexity.

 Main problems we want to solve:
-- help manage inherent complexity and avoid accidental complexity
+- help **manage inherent complexity and avoid accidental complexity**
 - address the definition scalability issues of hundreds of interdependent YAMLs
-- allow for refactoring safer than untyped, text heavy YAML
+- allow for refactoring a lot safer than untyped, text heavy YAML
-- effortless security rules, based on strongly typed code
+- effortless security rules, derived from the strongly typed code
 - allow to tackle the complexity that comes with service mesh's and ingress controllers

 ## Vision

-Use your language to express it all.
+Use your language to express it all, business logic and non-functional requirements.

-We want every JVM developer (starting with Scala) to **feel at home in a cloud** native environment (starting with Kubernetes).
+We want every JVM developer (starting with Scala) to **feel at home in a cloud native environment** (starting with Kubernetes).

 We believe that a **developer friendly** infrastructure abstractions are increasingly necessary in the age of the cloud.
-Bootstrapping and maintaining a distributed system required by the business is often challenging and costly.
+Bootstrapping and maintaining a distributed system required by a modern business requirements is often challenging and costly.
 Real-world use cases come with complexity that YAMLs ans JSONs can't reliably express.

-The plan for PoC is simple, provide a set of tools for **micro-system infrastructure development**:
+The plan for PoC is simple, provide a set of tools for **micro-service infrastructure development**:
 - High-level Scala DSL describing a **graph of your (micro)services and their connectivity**
 - Low-level Scala DSL for Kubernetes manifest resources (incl.
 CRDs)
 - Scala Kubernetes Controllers/Operators library